GOP candidates navigate abortion minefield

 Iowa’s state Supreme Court on June 16 upheld a 2019 district court ruling that blocked the law — striking down Reynolds’s request and keeping abortion legal.
 As for voters, 61 percent of Iowans say abortion should remain legal, and 49 percent disagree the procedure should be banned at six weeks, according to a 2022 poll from Des Moines Register.
 Forty-five percent of respondents agree that abortion should be banned around six weeks of pregnancy.

-Matthews, who said she doesn’t support a federal abortion ban, argued Republicans need to do better not only articulating what limits they support but also other components to the discussion, too.
+Matthews, who said she doesn’t support a federal abortion ban, argued Republicans need to do better not only articulating what limits they support but also other components of the discussion, too.

 “We need to be talking about it in a more holistic way.
 I think that it’s not just enough to talk about the timeline of when you would want a ban.
 I think that Republicans need to be talking about … contraception or investments in like prenatal care, postpartum care, foster care, things like that,” she said.